The Importance of Livestock Insurance in Australia

-All livestock policies are different, and have exclusions such as the death of a cow as a result of calving, or the death of an animal from disease or old age.
-There are a lot of restrictions in relation to the offloading and agistment of livestock during transit which can see insurance cover cease.
+All livestock policies are different and have exclusions such as the death of a cow as a result of calving, or the death of an animal from disease or old age.
+There are a lot of restrictions in relation to the offloading and agistment of livestock during transit which can see insurance coverage cease.
 For example, you may not necessarily be covered for an animal that breaks a leg while in transit.

 How much does livestock insurance cost?